1 Wash Pl, Room 531

-Andrew Romig is a historian of medieval culture with teaching and research interests from late antiquity through the Renaissance.
-While he is particularly interested in the transformations of European culture and society during the Carolingian late-eighth, ninth, and early-tenth centuries, he has taught and written on such wide-ranging subjects as the history of emotion, masculinity, the history of kindness and philanthropy, travel, medieval Latin and vernacular comparative literature, spirituality, historical and literary theory, and the visual arts.
-Professor Romig is currently at work on a translation of an important early medieval treatise on representational art (“King Charles's Book Against the Synod”), along with a companion volume for the teaching and research of this text, both for the University of Toronto Press.
-He is also working on a book manuscript, tentatively entitled “Manliness and Empathy in the Carolingian World,” which explores connections between caritas discourses and masculine ideologies during the long ninth century.
+Andrew Romig is a professor of European medieval studies, specializing in the transformations of culture and society during the Carolingian late-eighth, ninth, and early-tenth centuries.
+He has written and taught on such wide-ranging subjects as the history of gender, the history of emotion, medieval Latin and vernacular comparative literature, the history of ethical philosophy and philanthropy, memory, travel and movement, spirituality, historical and literary theory, and the visual arts.
+Professor Romig's first book, Be A Perfect Man: Christian Masculinity and the Carolingian Aristocracy, was published by the University of Pennsylvania Press in 2017.
+He is currently at work on a translation of an important early medieval treatise on representational art (“King Charles's Book Against the Synod”), along with a companion volume for the teaching and research of this text, both for the University of Toronto Press.
 Professor Romig was awarded a 2014-2015 team-teaching grant from the NYU Humanities Initiative and won a 2013–2014 faculty fellowship from the NYU Humanities Initiative.

 Andrew Romig's Be a Perfect Man: Christian Masculinity and the Carolingian Aristocracy was released from the University of Pennsylvania Press in September 2017.

 Andrew Romig's Be A Perfect Man: Christian Masculinity and the Carolingian Aristocracy was published by University of Pennsylvania Press.

 late antique, medieval, and early modern cultural studies; comparative Latin and vernacular literature; history of emotion, gender, spirituality, visual arts; historical and literary theory